craighillelson/on-call/README.md

-Python 3.8 script to loop through a list of employees to assign them on call shifts that start on Mondays and run for a quarter.
+Python 3.8 script to loop through a list of employees and assign them on call shifts

 # Requirements
 * https://pypi.org/project/python-dateutil/